djeang/com.example.feedback/README.md

 The application runs on springboot backed by an in-memory H2 database.
 The state is so reset to empty at each application reboot.
 The database is populated with 3 feedback at start-up.

 The client side code is located in *src/main/resources/static*.
-It does not rely on any framework.
+It does not rely on any framework or third party lib.

 # How to run the server